-The general project induction will include a component on groundwater management to ensure that personnel understand the potential impacts from construction and the proposed mitigation measures.
+The project inductions would include groundwater management measures as deemed necessary based on site specific risks, to ensure that personnel understand the potential impacts from construction and the proposed mitigation measures.

-The site induction training will address elements related to groundwater management including:
+The site induction training would address elements related to groundwater management.
+For example: